johanbove/johanbove.github.io/posts.md

 nav: primary
 ---

-Most of these posts are not full-fledged articles as they might actually be snippets and references for stuff I'd like to remember and share with the Intarwebs.
+> I write about various sorts of topics, mostly software and web related.
+Most posts are not full-fledged articles as they might actually be snippets and references for information I'd like to share with the Web.

 <div class="posts">